BASIC DESCRIPTION OF DPD SUFFERER :

 POSSIBLE TREATMENTS :

-Cognitive behavioural therapy (CBT) is one treatment option which can be effective at treating DPD (click here to read my article on CBT).
+Cognitive behavioral therapy (CBT) is one treatment option which can be effective at treating DPD (click here to read my article on CBT).
 Also, it is sometimes treated with anti-depressants and sedatives to help address the negative thinking and anxiety connected to the condition.
 The two treatments of CBT and medication may be used in conjunction with one another.

 DISCLAIMER : Always consult an appropriate professional regarding diagnosis of a psychiatric condition, as well as for advice as to the best treatment options for the particular individual.